DDI-0/PUF/README.md

 Introduction

-This project explores Physical Unclonable Functions (PUFs) as a mechanism for generating cryptographically secure random numbers.\
-It involves simulating and implementing a Ring Oscillator-based Physical Unclonable Function (RO-PUF) using SPICE simulations and an Intel MAX 10 FPGA.
+This project focuses on designing a Ring Oscillator-based Physical Unclonable Function (RO-PUF) using VHDL and integrating it into the memory map of a Cyclone V SoC.\
+The RO-PUF is accessible from the Cortex-A9 cores and requires manual placement to ensure oscillator frequencies depend on process variations.

-Project Objectives
+Project Components

-Implement a PUF using a Ring Oscillator model.

-Develop VHDL models for FPGA implementation.

-Automate the generation of Ring Oscillator circuits.
+The design consists of the following key components:
+Ring Oscillators: Built using VHDL with n-1 inverters and a control NAND gate.
+Control Unit: For forwarding challenges to the RO-PUF and managing responses.
+Response Storage: Mechanism to store the unclonable function’s responses.
+SoC Integration: Making results accessible to the rest of the system.